gpdowney/lightweightLSAT/pages/reason/infer.md

 ---
-title: The INFER Family
+title: The Infer Family
 cat: reason
 permalink: reason/infer
 ---

+Infer questions only give you facts.
+In other words, on Infer questions, the "argument" isn't really an argument, because it's missing a conclusion.

+On Infer questions, it's (usually) your job to *combine* the facts and choose the answer that is an allowable conclusion.

+{% capture summary %}
-## Tip: How to tell the difference between INFER and ARGUE questions
+Tip: The difference between the inferences and assumptions.
+{% endcapture %}
+{% capture details %}

-On ARGUE questions, correct Answers are Assumptions.
-An Assumption is a missing Fact you add back to the Argument.
+For the Argue family, the correct answers is an **assumption**.
+An assumption is a fact that's missing from the argument.

-On INFER questions, correct Answers are Inferences.
-An Inference is a missing Conclusion that follows from the Facts.
+For the Infer family, correct answers are **inferences**.
+An inference is a missing conclusion that follows from the facts.

-This means that INFER questions only give you Facts.
-(In contrast, ARGUE and DESCRIBE questions usually give a whole Argument—Facts + Conclusion.)
+{% endcapture %}
+{% include details.html %}

-## There are 5 question Species in the INFER Family:
+## There are 5 question types in the Infer Family:

 1. [Most Supported](#most-supported)
 1. [(Dis)Agree](#disagree)